wessenstam/demoguide/docs/secretserver/mod2/mod2.md

 !!!
 Note
     If the login page doesn't automatically appear, head to: **https://sspm.delinealabs.local/secretserver** You should then be presented with the login panel.
-If not, panic…. just kidding.
+If not, panic... just kidding.
 Speak with your Delinea representative for further instruction if the login panel just doesn't appear.

-You'll want to authenticate with the username user (not delinealabs\krogers - just krogers) and the password will need to be inserted from the SkyTap credentials panel (see previous instructions for the **delinealabs\krogers** password).
+You'll want to authenticate with the username **krogers** and the password will need to be inserted from the Skytap credentials panel (see previous instructions for the **delinealabs\krogers** password).
+Also make sure the *Domain* field is set to **Delinealabs**.
+Otherwise you will not be able to login.
+The Secret Server login page needs to be told where the authentication should take place.
+Against to Local Identity DB or the Active Directory.

 !!!
 Note
     You do also have access to an admin user.
 Leave this one for now - we'll get to some solution administration a bit later on.